number000000/LaTeX-Learning/Lecture 5/README.md

 ```
 ``title``, ``author``, ``journal`` ... are fields.
 Don't use ``%`` to comment out unwanted fields, just delete them.\
 ``{}`` can be ``""``.\
-``cilmateChange`` is the label of the citation.
+``climateChange`` is the label of the citation.
 You can refer to this citation using this label in your article.